Colurswitch/colurware/README.md

 - Unbl*cker built in to Chrome
 - Futuristic file explorer
 - Masonry-like start menu
+- The ability to group apps on desktop
+- Ch*t built-in

+The web version unfourtanutely does NOT have:

-- The ability to group apps
+- The ability to group apps on taskbar
+- Network settings

 ## Local Quick Start